How to buy the best fitness tracker

 But paying for features you won't use, or for a device that's not designed for your type of exercise, is a common mistake.
 Our guide can help you settle on the perfect wearable so you can track your fitness and activity with a device you can trust.

-Browse our reviews of the best fitness watches and activity trackers to see who came top in our tests.
+Browse our reviews of the best fitness trackers to see who came top in our tests.

 In this article: